bswen/bswen-project/spring-boot-async-helloworld/README.md

 - springboot with @Async hello world example
 - springboot @Async with specific thread pool example
-- springboot @Async with return value example
+- springboot @Async with return theValue example

 You can clone the code and read this post:
 [springboot and @Async hello world example](http://www.bswen.com/2018/04/springboot-springboot-and-@Async-examples.html)